sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-installation.rst

       :width: 60%

-Step 4 : Create Databricks Connection in Fire Insights
+Step 4 : Create Databricks Connection in Sparkflows
 ^^^^^^^^^^^^^^

 The connection can be created by the **Administrator** under **Administration/Global Connections**.
 These connections are available for everyone to use.
 It can also be created by any user with their Application.
 In this case, it is only available to the Application and its users.